Guidance, medicines and aids: Who and what is allowed with you?

 Mobility aids

-If you use mobility aids such as a wheelchair, walking stick or walking frame, you can also take an unlimited number of them with you.
+If you use mobility aids such as a wheelchair, walking stick or walking frame, you can also take them with you.
 Two of these items are free of charge.
+If you want to bring more aids, you can check them in as baggage and pay for them.
 The permitted sizes and weights, required paperwork and other conditions vary per airline.
 Always ask your airline about the conditions that apply, so that you are not faced with any surprises.
 If you are flying with an electric wheelchair, you must indicate this in advance.

 Flying with your guide dog

 Your guide dog or service dog can of course also fly with you.
 Your dog must be certified as a guide/service dog and have the correct documents.
 You also need to let your airline know about your dog, as certain conditions may apply.
 Check with your airline before you come to the airport.
-At Schiphol there are walking areas for your guide dog at the front and back of the security check.
-Please feel free to ask our assistance about this.
+There are no walking areas for assistance dogs at Schiphol (yet) where you can walk your dog yourself.
+Is the need high?
+Ask your assistant about the options.